labex-labs/open-source-labs/git/30-seconds-of-git/challenge-rewind-n-commits/step1.md

 ## Example

-To complete this experiment, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.
+To complete this challenge, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.

 1. Clone the repository to your local machine.
 2. Create a new branch called `rewind-commits`.